 Cooking requires higher temperatures which increases the intensity of evaporation of water contained in the cooked/fried/baked food.
-In particular, the evaporation reaches an excessive level when the water is boiling (it’s not anymore a surface evaporation, but a bulk one).
+In particular, the evaporation reaches an excessive level when the water is boiling (it’s no any more surface evaporation, but a bulk one).
 The stove hood with an exhaust fan evacuating the vapor outside of the house can significantly reduce the level of vapor in the kitchen.

-Shower is a major source of vapor, because it scatters the water into numerous tiny streams exposing this way significantly larger “surface” to evaporation.
+The shower is a major source of vapor because it scatters the water into numerous tiny streams exposing this way significantly larger “surface” to evaporation.
 Next in line in terms of contribution to the vapor will be a bathtub (large surface of water exposed to evaporation) and then water running from the regular faucet.

-Simple method to reduce the amount of vapor from the shower, is to reduce its temperature 😊!
+A simple method to reduce the amount of vapor in the shower is to reduce its temperature ?!
 Source: Mirashowers (UK)

 d.
 Laundry room

-Washing machines (if we use cold or lukewarm water for rinsing) does not contribute much into the overall amount of vapor generated in the house.
+Washing machines (if we use cold or lukewarm water for rinsing) do not contribute much to the overall amount of vapor generated in the house.
 In contrast, the drying process may!
-In houses connected to the grid, a large amount of vapor is evacuated outside of the house directly from the dryer, but in an off-grid environment the dryer wouldn’t fit into the available power budget.
-While in warm seasons the drying can be (actually, it should be) done outdoors in traditional grandma-way, winter (freezing temperatures) make it quite difficult.
+In houses connected to the grid, a large amount of vapor is evacuated outside of the house directly from the dryer, but in an off-grid environment, the dryer wouldn’t fit into the available power budget.
+While in warm seasons the drying can be (actually, it should be) done outdoors in the traditional grandma way, winter (freezing temperatures) make it quite difficult.
 As a result, the moisture still contained in the centrifuged clothing will evaporate indoors into the air.

-In cold days when the outdoor temperatures are low, warm interior air will naturally migrate to the outside through ceiling and walls across building materials like drywall, insulation, press-wood (process is known as diffusion) and/or through discontinuities and holes (process known as infiltration or air leaks).
-Along the way, migrating air will face continuously dropping temperature and correspondingly lower dewpoints.
+On cold days when the outdoor temperatures are low, warm interior air will naturally migrate to the outside through ceiling and walls across building materials like drywall, insulation, press-wood (the process is known as diffusion), and/or through discontinuities and holes (a process known as infiltration or air leaks).
+Along the way, migrating air will face continuously dropping temperatures and correspondingly lower dewpoints.